What, exactly, is Eyebeam?

 How do I stay in touch?

-Eyebeam’s always maintained a lively list-serve—you can request to join it by clicking here.
+Eyebeam continues to maintain a lively list-serve—you can request to join.
 Also, make sure you’re on our general newsletter.
 And, of course, you can also reach out to any of the staff.